| Centrip Editorial Board

 1. Beer Garden Maiami: A Rooftop Campground

-During the Japanese summer, there are a few must-do activities: fireworks and beer gardens!
-Beer Garden Maiami is a roofed open-air restaurant located on the rooftop of a department store.
+During the Japanese summer, there are a few must-do activities: watch fireworks and go to a beer garden!
+Beer Garden Maiami is a roofed open-air restaurant located on the rooftop of a department store in downtown Nagoya.
 It's like an urban campground where you can BBQ your food at your table while enjoying a tall beer.
 After a busy work week, many office workers head here in groups to chat with friends while enjoying a cold brew and some delicious grilled food with a cool summer breeze.
-If you want to rub shoulders with the locals, don't miss beer gardens.
+If you want to rub shoulders with the locals, be sure to visit a beer garden.

 Beer Garden Maiami is on the top of the Mitsukoshi department store in Sakae, downtown Nagoya.
 It's easily accessible by public transportation and a great break from the busy streets below.
-Aside from the general area, there is a "Glamping" section, where you can enjoy your food and drinks in a private tent.
+In addition to the general area, there is a "Glamping" section, where you can enjoy your food and drinks in a private tent.
 They even have a stage for performances, like singing, magic, and juggling.

 13 kinds of beer, a variety of shochu, wine, and more are on offer.
 If you've never tasted it before, we recommend the fruit-flavored shochu, for its refreshing taste and fruity fragrance.